Treating the Opioid Epidemic as a Children’s Health Crisis

 Samantha knew what she needed and she asked for help.
 But the barriers to her recovery continued to mount.
 Her daughter, Sarah,* who was born with neonatal abstinence syndrome, was moved to foster care.
 And as a result, Samantha lost her healthcare benefits and was no longer eligible for most detox or rehab programs.

 “Children should be placed in foster care for their protection but we also need to create pathways for families to come back together,” says Coté, “because a healthy parent is irreplaceable.
 When Samantha lost her insurance, she lost her best chance at recovery.
 And without that chance, she and her daughter could never reunite.”

-Instead of receiving care, Samantha was left trying to recover in the same conditions where her addiction began–a community riddled with drug abuse–while her daughter became one of hundreds of thousands of children placed in the U.S. foster care system.
+Instead of receiving care, Samantha was left trying to recover in the same conditions where her disorder began–a community riddled with drug use–while her daughter became one of hundreds of thousands of children placed in the U.S. foster care system.